 Contact the Director of Graduate Education before any application is made.

 Follow the Graduate College Application Instructions.
-Your application, transcripts and official GRE score must be submitted to the Graduate College Admissions Office.
+Your application and transcripts must be submitted to the Graduate College Admissions Office.
+GRE scores are encouraged, but not required.

 Submit a curriculum vitae or resume, and three letters of recommendation, with a one-page personal statement to: